 We evaluate our methods on the Sketchy database~\cite{sketchy2016} and ImageNet-Sketch dataset~\cite{wang2019learning}.
 The Sketchy database contains line-art sketches, their corresponding real images, and image class labels.
 The sketch canvas has a resolution of $256\times256$, where each sketch undergoes the same scaling as its paired image within the database.
 The ImageNet-Sketch dataset contains sketches and shares the same image class labels as ImageNet.
 All images are resized to $512\times512$ for DDIM inversion to obtain initial noise images.
 Throughout the denoising process, we employ the prompt \verb|"A sketch of a CLS"|, wherein \verb|"CLS"| represents the class label of the associated sketch image.

-We use stable diffusion v1.4 with its default configuration as our baseline model.
-We employ DDIM with 50 steps for each image and set the classifier-free guidance scale to 7.5.
-As the final steps of the denoising process typically do not impact the layout structure of the final generated image, we apply the guidance only for the early steps of the process.
-As shown in Fig.~\ref{fig:optimization-time-visualization}, applying a few steps roughly moves the object to the target area, while applying the guidance for half the denoising process refines the contour and semantic content to match the target sketch closely.
+We use stable diffusion v1.5 with its default configuration as our baseline model.
+We employ DDIM sampling with 50 steps for each image and set the classifier-free guidance scale to 7.5.
+Since the final steps of the denoising process have minimal influence on the overall layout, we apply our guidance only during the early stages.
+As illustrated in Fig.~\ref{fig:optimization-time-visualization}, a few early steps help reposition the object toward the target area, while applying guidance for approximately half the denoising process refines both the contour and semantic content to closely align with the reference sketch.
 Empirically, applying guidance for the first 25 steps achieves the best performance.